 Database temporarily down: If the view has a live database connection and the database was temporarily down when the subscription was being generated, you might receive the above error.

-Background process timeout: By default, the background process that handles subscriptions times out after 30 minutes.
-In the majority of cases, this is plenty of time.
+Background process timeout: By default, the background process that handles subscriptions has a timeout value of 30 minutes per view for the rendering of a view.
+If rendering a view goes beyond this time limit, the next view in the workbook results in a failed job due to the timeout.
+In the majority of cases, this default is plenty of time.
 However, if the background process is handling an extraordinarily large and complex dashboard, that may not be enough time.
 You can check the Background Tasks for Non Extracts admin view to see if that's the case.
 To increase the timeout threshold, use the

 tsm configuration set

 For images of content to display in a subscription email, users subscribed to views, in addition to View permissions, must also have Download Image/PDF permissions.
 For more information, see Permission capabilities.

 If you can see a view on Tableau Server and it has a subscription icon () in the upper right corner, you can subscribe to it.

 It's possible to see a view but be unable to subscribe to it.
 This can happen for several reasons: